McNubn/project2020/README.md

 ![separate hist](plots/histograms/seperatedHistograms.png)

-When we differentiate the three Iris types by colour, we can begin to pick out some trends among the histograms.
-The sepal length and sepal width histograms don't highlight any major differences, other than the fact setosa's have the shortest sepals, followed by versicolors, although all within a tight range of measurements.
-However when it comes to petal length and petal width we see a clear hierarchy that is consistent with the assumptions made on the overall histograms above.
-Iris Setosa has shorter and thinner petals than Iris Versicolor, which then in turn has shorter and thinner petals than Iris Virginica.
+When we differentiate the three iris types by colour, we can begin to pick out some trends among the histograms.
+The sepal length and sepal width histograms don't highlight any major differences, other than the fact setosas have the shortest sepals, followed by versicolors (although all are within a tight range of measurements).
+However, when it comes to petal length and petal width we see a clear hierarchy that is consistent with the assumptions made on the overall histograms above.
+Setosas have shorter and thinner petals than versicolors, which then in turn has shorter and thinner petals than virginicas.

-From these histograms we can begin piecing together the observation that Irises with short, thin petals and slightly shorter sepals are likely Iris Setosas, meanwhile the larger end of the scale is likely to be Iris Versicolor.
-Our next step is to see if there is a relationship between these measurements on a given Iris flower.
+From these histograms we can begin piecing together the observation that irises with short, thin petals and slightly shorter sepals are likely to be setosas.
+Meanwhile if the measurements are at larger end of the scale, it is likely to be a versicolor.
+This is also supported by the summary statistics found in analysis.txt

+    Petal Length Summary Stastics by Iris Type median  min  max       std   mean
+    type
+    Iris-setosa        1.50  1.0  1.9  0.173511  1.464
+    Iris-versicolor    4.35  3.0  5.1  0.469911  4.260
+    Iris-virginica     5.55  4.5  6.9  0.551895  5.552

+    Petal Width Summary Stastics by Iris Type median  min  max       std   mean
+    type
+    Iris-setosa         0.2  0.1  0.6  0.107210  0.244
+    Iris-versicolor     1.3  1.0  1.8  0.197753  1.326
+    Iris-virginica      2.0  1.4  2.5  0.274650  2.026

+    Sepal Length Summary Stastics by Iris Type median  min  max       std   mean
+    type
+    Iris-setosa         5.0  4.3  5.8  0.352490  5.006
+    Iris-versicolor     5.9  4.9  7.0  0.516171  5.936
+    Iris-virginica      6.5  4.9  7.9  0.635880  6.588

+    Sepal Width Summary Stastics by Iris Type median  min  max       std   mean
+    type
+    Iris-setosa         3.4  2.3  4.4  0.381024  3.418
+    Iris-versicolor     2.8  2.0  3.4  0.313798  2.770
+    Iris-virginica      3.0  2.2  3.8  0.322497  2.974

+Our next step is to see if there is a relationship between these measurements on a given iris flower.

 ### Scatter Plots